 - Updates are made as new and revised FISs are published.
 The Illinois Department of Natural Resources, Office of Water Resources provides the Repository with copies of their discharge certifications, which are added to the database.

-Floodplain Model Inventory.
-The State Water Survey maintains a collection of floodplain hydraulic models as part of its Floodplain Information public service program.
-An inventory list of the models in the collection is posted online for technical users, who may order copies.
+Floodplain Model Inventory. (no longer available) The State Water Survey maintains a collection of floodplain hydraulic models as part of its Floodplain Information public service program.
+An inventory list of the models in the collection is posted online (no longer available) for technical users.
 The primary source of the model data at ISWS is the Federal Emergency Management Agency (FEMA) archives for Flood Insurance Studies (FISs); however, please note that this database is not a list of the most current regulatory models nor all FIS models that exist.

 Other materials distributed